complexorganizations/wireguard-manager/.github/README.md

 5. **Run the Script in Debug Mode**

    - **Execute with Bash Debugging Enabled**: Run the script with `bash -x` to get detailed trace outputs.
-     ```bash
-     bash -x /path/to/local-directory/wireguard-manager/wireguard-manager.sh >> /path/to/local-directory/wireguard-manager.log
+     `bash -x /path/to/local-directory/wireguard-manager/wireguard-manager.sh >> /path/to/local-directory/wireguard-manager.log`
-     ```
    - **Monitor the Log File**: Regularly review the log file for errors or unexpected behavior.

 6. **Test in Different Environments**